perfolio/api-data/.github/README.md

 # Perfolio data API
 This is the API of Perfolio's data platform.
 It currently offers the following data:

-- Factor returns from Kenneth French's data library with the possibility currency conversion.
+- Factor returns from Kenneth French's data library with the possibility of currency conversion.
 - Risk-free rates for USD and EUR.
 - Exchange Rates (more than 15 currencies against USD).

+and soon even more!

 ## Contributing
 If you consider contributing to this Open Source project, please keep [these guidelines](https://github.com/perfolio/data-api/blob/master/.github/CONTRIBUTING.md) in mind.